Emanuel-js/0x02-shell_redirections-temp/README.md

 8: "ls -la" will take the contents of its own output and append it to the file "ls_cwd_content".
 Since the file doesn't even exist, it will be created (unsure if you can use ">" to do this as well).<br>
 9: We want to duplicate the last line, so we need to use "tail".
 Being it's the last line (we want to duplicate), we need to use "-n 1".
 Lastly, we need to name the file we want this script to execute on (to duplicate the last line).<br>
 10: "find" is the command.
 I'm not sure what ~ does. "-type f" classifies it as a regular file. '-name "*JPG"' specifies the name of the files we are looking for, with the wildcard+JPG enclosed in quotations to prevent pathname expansion by the shell. '-delete' deletes.<br>
-11: I am in the right direction but keep getting an error message on the "wc -1" format.
+11: I am in the right direction but keep getting an error message on the "wc -1" format.<br>
+12: I get this error message right now: sort: option requires an argument -- 't'<br>
+13: "uniq" finds the unique words, with the option -u that only prints the unique lines.<br>